Posted by Selena Travel / 11 20, 2024

 These are just some of the top things to do in Mongolia.
 There are many other things that didn’t make the list, like hiking the Altai Mountains, fishing in the rivers, or visiting any of the many monasteries.
 There are many things to see in Mongolia, and the helpful and lovely locals would love to show you around!

-You can take a look at our scheduled upcoming departures for 2020 (Click here and see calendar).
+You can take a look at our scheduled upcoming departures, click here and see the calendar.
 If you would arrange a private or customized tour just contact Selena Travel Team!